ZOO-Project/ZOO-Project/docs/install/windows.rst

 .. note::
-   The content of the ZOO-Project Windows-Binaries is based on `GISInternals SDK <http://www.gisinternals.com/release.php>`__, make sure to refer to the bottom of the previous page for license informations.
+   The content of the ZOO-Project Windows-Binaries is based on `GISInternals SDK <http://www.gisinternals.com/release.php>`__, make sure to refer to license informations.

 .. note::
    When using the ZOO-Project Windows-Binaries, you can decide if you